corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/sub-zones.md

 {{< /note >}}

-## Network from a Node’s Perspective
+## Network from a node’s perspective

 From the perspective of a node, a network is defined by the Identity Manager and Network Map Services it is configured to connect to.
 It has no comprehension of subzones.
 It simply connects to the services configured within its